How to Choose a Digital Asset Management System – The Ultimate Guide

 Another important criterion is client satisfaction, which you can better understand by evaluating customer reviews.
 Despite their subjective nature, this is one area you should not overlook.

-Naturally, price is always going to be an important factor.
-It is, therefore, very important to compare various plans and prices.
 In most cases, however, a lower price is accompanied by worse performance.
-“You get what you pay for” rings especially true in the DAM industry.
+“You get what you pay for” rings especially true with digital asset management systems.

 Review Digital Asset Management Functions and Capabilities

-The central digital asset management functions refer specifically to the system’s capabilities.
-To successfully incorporate a suitable software solution, it is important to conduct a detailed review of the respective features different DAM vendors build into their systems.
-Possible functions to evaluate are the speed, compatibility, and applications of the software.
+To successfully incorporate suitable DAM software, it is important to conduct a detailed review of the respective features different vendors build into their DAM systems.

 Check Customer Service & Support

-When reviewing essential DAM system features, always pay attention to the quality of customer service.
-In the event of a problem, you need a team who can react quickly and help you find a solution.
-Relevant criteria when selecting a provider are responsiveness and service quality.
-Because SaaS DAMs are constantly upgraded and maintained, it’s important to find a provider you can see your company working with as a long-term partner.
+Relevant criteria when selecting a DAM software provider are responsiveness and service quality.
+SaaS DAMs should be constantly upgraded and maintained, so it’s important to find a provider you can see your company working with as a long-term partner.

 Assess the User Experience

-Because implementing a new DAM is accompanied by a change in the processes within your company, a simple and intuitive user interface is important.
-System adoption is one of the factors many companies overlook but is necessary for effective integration.
 Therefore, a UI/UX assessment or free demo can help you get the necessary feedback from the wider organization.
-For more complex applications, it is advisable to take advantage of onboarding sessions to become familiar with the system.
+For more complex applications, it is advisable to take advantage of onboarding sessions to become familiar with the DAM system.

 Research Reputation and User Reviews